meetKazuki/shokunbi.github.io/_posts/2022-09-03-on-improving-data-consistency.md

 date: 2022-09-03 16:01:01
 ---

-## Short Intro

-You might be working (or have worked) on a project that requires you to track count of a certain metric in your system.
-You might be wondering how best to go about it.
-Well, take a seat, because today we are going to dive in on how not to go about it.
-To go on this journey, we will be discussing about a fictional project (which I may or may not have worked on).

-## Initial Business Requirement

-To set the groundwork, a peep into some functionalities of this hypothetical project:
+A general goal for database systems is to ensure data consistency.
+Consistency here means the data adheres to constraints (formal and informal).
+And if one piece of information is stored multiple times, then they all agree.
+But how can we ensure that?
+What are some things we should not do in order to achieve this consistency?

+Let’s pick a scenario (it’s a real life example).
+You are tasked with building the next social media app.
+Your users will create posts and share them with the public.
+This content will receive interactions from other users.
+Your users are interested in how well the content is performing.
+How do you ensure this information is as consistent and correct as possible?

+To get through this, let’s retrospect on some of the things I did wrong...

+In one of my previous lives, I was tasked with developing a social media application.
+Not to get into deep implementation, but this app was supposed to allow our users to carry out the following operations:
 * A user can create a post.
-* A User can like a post.
+* A user can like a post.
-* A User can make comments to a post.
-* A User can like comments on a post.
+* A user can make comments on a post.

-Some of the stats our users were interested in were:
-- The number of posts a user has created.
-- The number of posts a user has liked.
-- The number of comments a post has.

-## Assumption Number One (keeping count in the database)

-Our earlier schema looked like this:
+We tracked certain stats in this application: the number of posts a user has made, the number of likes a post has, and the number of comments a post has, among other things.
+This information was represented in our database this way:
+- We had a collection that kept information about a user in our system (we will call it “user_collection”).
+- We had another collection (we will call it “post_collection”) that kept information about posts created in our system.
+- We also had a collection (we will call it “like_collection”) that kept information about the posts liked and the users who liked them.

+The representation looked this way:

 ```json
 user_collection: {